frogsfrogs/frogsfrogs.github.io/booking-info.md

 If it is out of budget, let me know and I will see if we can make it work.
 - Tip is not required, v optional
 - Cash only
-- Appointment minimum 250 (if it's a really simple one I'm happy to do more than one for the minimum).
+- Appointment minimum 150 (if it's a really simple one I'm happy to do 2 for the minimum).
 <br>

 **Touchups**